suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Response:
 		   {'status': 'OK', 'message': string, 'members': [string]}
 		   {'status': 'NG', 'message': string}
+		   // To get Organization members that has no group, use "Ungrouped" for GROUPNAME

 		I. UPDATE MEMBERS IN USER GROUP
 		-  Request: